 PhD in Management

-The PhD program at Boston University School of Management trains scholars to develop and sharpen management theories to enhance their contribution to management education and practice.
+The PhD program at Boston University Questrom School of Business trains scholars to develop and sharpen management theories to enhance their contribution to management education and practice.
 Students acquire advanced knowledge of literature and theory in their area of specialization—the major—as well as solid grounding in a minor (for example, a social science discipline such as sociology, economics, or political science) that broadens their foundation.
 They also gain theoretical and practical knowledge of advanced research skills, essential for publishing in leading academic journals.

 Why a PhD in Management